 - Total protein (by refractometer): Usually > 2.5 g/dL, but can be <2.5 g/dL

-At Cornell University, we reserve the term “hemorrhagic effusion” for cases in which hemorrhage is considered to be the primary cause for the effusion (e.g. hemostatic disorder, traumatic hemoabdomen, or ruptured hemangiosarcoma) versus hemorrhage accompanying or complicating an effusion from other causes.
+At Cornell University, we reserve the term “hemorrhagic effusion” for cases in which hemorrhage is considered to be the primary cause for the effusion (e.g. hemostatic disorder, traumatic or benign hemoabdomen, or ruptured hemangiosarcoma) versus hemorrhage accompanying or complicating an effusion from other causes.
 With hemorrhagic effusions, the PCV of the effusion fluid is usually measurable (>1%) with RBC counts in the millions/ul.
 Whenever there are RBCs in an effusion, we try to distinguish whether the RBCs are present from blood contamination during collection or from true hemorrhage into the cavity.
 There are several ways to try to make this distinction:

 - During collection of the sample: If the fluid changes from red to clear or clear to red during collection, it suggests the blood is present from contamination as the needle passes through a vessel.
 If the entire sample is uniformly red or brown as it is collected, it suggests real in vivo hemorrhage.
 This information is only apparent to the clinical pathologist if provided on the request form.